Types

 ```

 Type for legacy function handlers that only receive arguments.
-Both legacy and modern handlers are supported; the flow manager detects the signature automatically.
+Both legacy and modern handlers are supported; the flow manager detects the signature automatically and emits a `DeprecationWarning`.